mbrubeck/telegraphy/README.markdown

 * Handle conflicts (if a change is pushed to the repository while you're editing a file).
-* Create new files through the web app.
 * Integrate with todo.sh.
 * Better UI design.